Skip to Main Content

 • There is be a paid version (Keenious Plus) and a free version available.

-• Laurea students and staff can now access the paid Keenious Plus.
-(Trial period ends 30.4.2025.)
+• Laurea students and staff can access the paid Keenious Plus.
 Read more about how to use Keenious and how to create an account to Keenious Plus.

 • Keenious searches for articles on the same topic based on the text entered.
-The feed can be short (a few words) or long (a whole article).
-In addition to the article search, Keenious generates a subject list which it interprets as related to the text entered.
-Based on this information, the searcher can refine his search in the direction he wants.
+The feed can be written in natural language and it can be short (a few words) or long (a whole article).

 • It is possible to download a Keenious plug-in for word processors (MS Word and Google Docs), which allows you to search for sources related to the text or part of the text you are writing.